-Dr. Sengupta is Chair, Department of Management & Entrepreneurship and Associate Professor at the Zarb School of Business.
+Dr. Sengupta is Chair, Department of Management & Entrepreneurship and Professor at the Zarb School of Business.
 Since 2011, Dr. Sengupta has been the Executive Director of the Online MBA Program.
 Dr. Sengupta's teaching and research are in the areas of operations management and supply chain management.
 He is involved with teaching and curriculum development for the BBA, MBA and Executive MBA programs.

 Dr. Sengupta’s current focus areas of research are in the analysis of supply chain management trends and practices, and analysis of industry wide similarities and differences in supply chain practices.
 Other related research areas of interest include quality management, supply chain security, healthcare operations, distance learning, and cross-functional research with interfaces between Operations/Supply Chain and other areas of business.
 His research has appeared in Operations Research, Journal of Supply Chain Management, International Journal of Production Research, International Journal of Physical Distribution and Logistics Management, International Journal of Human Resources Management, International Journal of Management, Journal of Behavioral and Applied Management, among others.
 His research has won Best Paper Awards at the Indian Subcontinent Decision Sciences Institute (ISDSI) conference, and the North East Decision Sciences Institute (NEDSI) conference.